TrinityParcero/extraordinary-generator/README.md

 -   Maybe make subclasses and subraces optional?
 -   Maybe change default selections to be only PHB options?
 Or make a "Only give me basic PHB stuff" button
--   Select all buttons for race, class and background don't work
 -   Add some nice css animations to collapsibles and generation?

 ### Trinkets